Chart Color Schemes

 North Narrabeen - Warriewood (South) shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-North Narrabeen-Warriewood (South) has educational qualifications that fall below South Australian region four benchmarks.
-33.8% of residents aged 15 and above hold university degrees, compared to the regional average of 41.5%.
+Educational qualifications in North Narrabeen - Warriewood (South) trail regional benchmarks.
+As of the latest data, 33.8% of residents aged 15+ hold university degrees, compared to 41.5% in the SA4 region.
 Bachelor degrees are the most common at 23.5%, followed by postgraduate qualifications at 7.6% and graduate diplomas at 2.7%.
-Vocational credentials are also prevalent, with 36.5% of residents aged 15 and above holding such qualifications.
+Trade and technical skills are prominent, with 36.5% of residents aged 15+ holding vocational credentials - advanced diplomas at 14.0% and certificates at 22.5%.

 Frequently Asked Questions - Education